 The applicant must have sufficient hearing and vision to assess audible and visual Doppler accurately.
 Applicants must be able to speak articulate English to effectively communicate with patients, including children and the elderly population, as well as with doctors and hospital personnel.

 The University of Missouri complies with the guidelines set forth in the Americans with Disabilities Act of 1990.
 Contact the DMU program for technical and physical issues related to the ultrasound profession.

 The University of Missouri does not discriminate on the basis of race, color, religion, national origin, ancestry, sex, age, disability, or status as disabled veteran or veteran of the Vietnam era.

 The DMU Program Progress Committee may decide to deny an individual the opportunity to graduate from the DMU Program or may deny an individual clinical training if a person has been convicted of a felony.

 CRIMINAL BACKGROUND CHECK

 The University is committed to assuring ethical behavior by all its members toward all its members, and all members of the university community are expected to share in this commitment to ethical behavior.
 Academic dishonesty is an offense against the University.
 A student who has committed an act of academic dishonesty has failed to meet a basic requirement of satisfactory academic performance.
 Thus, academic dishonesty is relevant to the evaluation of the student’s level of performance, and is also a basis for disciplinary action.
-(See University of Missouri M-Book.)
+(See University of Missouri Student Accountability & Support.)